-Programme GPA English Language Competency ency Required prior experience Certificate in Project Management or similar) which demonstrates basic knowledge and understanding, OR The applicant will acquire basic knowledge and understanding of Project Management principles through attending and passing a pre-masters programme (non-credit bearing) offered internally by BUiD."
-Doctor of Philosophy (PhD) Subject: Architecture and Sustainable Built Environment Minimum 3.0 IELTS 6.5 TOEFL iBT 92 A recognised master's degree (or equivalent or higher qualification) in SDBE or SDBE related subject with a cumulative grade point average of greater than 3.0 on a 4.0 point scale or its equivalent Relevant work experience will be considered.
-Considerable experience (3 years or more) in an SDBE or related environment is desirable.
-MSc/Postgraduate Diploma/ Postgraduate Certificate in Sustainable Design of the Built Environment Minimum 3.0 IELTS 6.0 TOEFL iBT 79-80 - - MSc / Postgraduate Diploma in Systems Engineering Minimum 3.0 IELTS 6.0 TOEFL iBT 79-80 A Bachelors degree in either Engineering or Physics Or on successful completion of Premasters, Computer Sciences and Mathematics graduates will be eligible to apply for admission - MSc/ Postgraduate Diploma in Intelligent Building Design and Automation Minimum 3.0 IELTS 6.0 TOEFL iBT 79-80 A first degree Building Physicists, Architectural, Mechanical, Electrical and Civil Engineers. - - MSc/Postgraduate Diploma/ Postgraduate Certificate in Structural Engineering Minimum 3.0 IELTS 6.0 TOEFL iBT 79-80 A Civil Engineering, Mechanical Engineering or any other relevant discipline Bachelors degree equivalent to an Upper Second Class or with a good GPA (3 or above) - -
+Programme GPA English Language Competency Relevant Degree Required Prior Knowledge Required Prior Experience complete the BUID MBA Foundation programme the MBA programme.
+A Portfolio will include, for example, details of significant work projects or strategic analyses undertaken.
+It might also include information about other courses taken, and training and development programmes attended.
+MSc/ Postgraduate Diploma/ Postgraduate Certificate in Sustainable Design of the Built Environment Minimum 3.0 IELTS 6.0 TOEFL iBT 79-80 - - MSc / Postgraduate Diploma in Systems Engineering Minimum 3.0 IELTS 6.0 TOEFL iBT 79-80 a Bachelors degree in either Engineering or Physics Or on successful completion of Premasters, Computer Sciences and Mathematics graduates will be eligible to apply for admission - MSc/ Postgraduate Diploma in Intelligent Building Design and Automation Minimum 3.0 IELTS 6.0 TOEFL iBT 79-80 A first degree Building Physicists, Architectural, Mechanical, Electrical and Civil Engineers. - MSc in Construction Law and Dispute Resolution (CLDR) Minimum 3.0 IELTS 6.0 TOEFL iBT 79-80 First degree relating to buildings, construction and/or law - Applicants who have a good degree in a discipline which is not related to buildings, construction and/or law may be admitted if they can demonstrate at least two years relevant work experience and/or professional development.